Howard and Judith Thompson Professor

 Biography

 Oliver Levine holds the Howard and Judith Thompson Professorship in the Finance Department.
 He received his doctorate in finance at The Wharton School at the University of Pennsylvania in 2011.
-His research interests include corporate finance, corporate investment, intangible assets, mergers and acquisitions, and agency conflicts.
+His research interests include corporate finance, corporate investment, corporate taxation, mergers and acquisitions, and agency conflicts.

 Prior to his doctoral work, Levine studied at the Robert D. Clark Honors College at the University of Oregon, and worked as a research assistant in the Division of Monetary Affairs at the Federal Reserve Board in Washington, DC.